List of Ultraman Trigger: New Generation Tiga characters: Absolute Diavolo

+Ultimate Life Form Absolute Diavolo (究極生命体 アブソリュートディアボロ, Kyūkyoku Seimei-tai Abusoryūto Diaboro) is a member of the Absolutian race who is trained in the ways of Cosmo Beast Style, particularly Alude's techniques.
+To obtain the knowledge of said martial art, Diavolo collaborates with the Magma Invasion Army and assumed the identity of martial artist Dias (ディアス, Diasu) to slip in as a fellow student to Regulos.
+By the time the Magma Invasion Army invades Planet D60, Diavolo shows his true colors and kills Alude and Spica.
+He also torments the captured Regulos out of spite.

 When a convoy of Ultras storm the Absolutians' home planet and freed their captives, Diavolo fought against Regulos and is defeated when the Ultra and the Leo Brothers combine the powers of Cosmo Beast Style against the former.
 Diavolo's heart was later dragged alongside Tartarus and Ribut into a black hole and transported to the world where events of Ultraman Trigger taking place.
 Intending to fulfill Tartarus' plan in harnessing the Eternity Core, a resurrected Diavolo fought and almost succeeded by draining it from Glitter Trigger Eternity before Ribut interfered in the former's operation.
 His energies were stolen by GUTS-Select to activate Nursedessei's Battle Mode and was defeated again by the former team and both Ultras' combined attacks.
 Tartarus revived him once more, forcing The Kingdom to abandon their operation on Earth.

 Being an Absolutian, Diavolo has the same powerset and as strong as Tartarus.
 As a practitioner of Cosmo Beast Style, with his finishing move being the Juggernaut Charging Buffalo Strike (剛力破牛拳, Gōriki Hagyū-ken).
 Upon destruction, Diavolo can regenerate himself for as long as his Absolute Heart (アブソリュートハート, Abusoryūto Hāto) remains intact.

 Absolute Diavolo is voiced by Teruaki Ogawa (小川 輝晃, Ogawa Teruaki) in Japanese, and by Dennis Falt in English respectively.
+As Dias, Diavolo is voiced by Akira Ishida (石田 彰, Ishida Akira) in Japanese, and by Michael Rhys in English respectively.